What is Private Mortgage Insurance (PMI)?

 those insurers.
 This can be a problem when one of the lender's prime companies turns down a loan because the

-consulting a second PMI company which could leave all parties in an undesirable position.
-The lender has the
+a second PMI company which could leave all parties in an undesirable position.
+The lender has the difficult task of

 The Private Mortgage Insurance industry originated in the 1950's with the first large carrier, Mortgage Guaranty